jarekbryk/careerslinks/README.md

 ### General

 –	["Into Biology" list of placements and advice](http://intobiology.org.uk/summer-vacation-placements/), dedicated to undergraduates, UK-centered.

+–	[Health and Safety Executive](https://committedtoscience.org.uk) is having a large recruitment drive later this year (2020).
+Register your interest on that page.

 –	[Dieter Lukas' massive lists of funding opportunities](http://dieterlukas.strikingly.com/), with focus on early-career researchers (scroll down to “Resources” section).